 - A willingness to share data – a culture where data owners are willing to share data within and across organisations.

 - Ethics – going beyond the law to ensure that uses of data are ethical.
 Without ethics we risk losing the trust of our residents.

 - Leadership – the key role of leaders in setting expectations and modelling behaviours that support analytics.

-We are beginning to talk to chief executives across the county about the idea of the Essex Data Declaration.
+At the start of September we spoke to chief executives across the county about the idea of the Essex Data Declaration.
 The declaration will be an opportunity for organisations and their leaders to make a public commitment to developing the use of data.
 We see the declaration as starting with a preamble setting out the benefits to the county of enhancing the use of data and then setting out some clear commitments that leaders can make.

 Taking account of our priorities, ecda would like the Data Declaration to include commitments to: